dabrorius/dabrorius.github.io/_posts/2015-06-01-two-modules-one-method.markdown

 date:   2015-06-01 21:26:00
 categories: ruby
 author: Filip Defar
+excerpt: "Let's explore some edge cases in ruby language."
 ---
 I recently had an interview for a Ruby on Rails developer position and have been asked a lot of interesting (and somewhat difficult) questions.
 They required